Funny, whimsical, charming, and oddly enough, thoughtful.

 Alright, with the comparisons out of the way, on with the review!

 The first thing that would immediately jump out at you is the art itself, which could be described as a fever dream filtered through a barrage of psychedelia, along the lines of a visual interpretation of an acid trip.
-With neon reds and blues swirling around disproportionate character designs and animators that look like they're trying everything within their power just to color within the lines, it could get quite intoxicating at times.
+With neon reds and blues swirling around disproportionate character designs, and animators that look like they're trying everything within their power just to color within the lines, this anime could get quite intoxicating at times.
 An accomplishment in wacky cerebral distortion that hasn't been seen since 2008's Kaiba.
 And it's this very warped production that helps drive the narrative along, and for many, this aesthetic appeal would have already been enough to get them through all 12-episodes.
 But thanks to some meaningful passages being brought up to supplement this nutty art-style later on, to many, the presentation only became a secondary reason to stick around instead.

 And with a story as frenetic as this one, this style of presentation felt like one of those "why haven't anyone done this yet?" kind of moments.
 Mob Psycho 100 is X-Men meet Ghostbusters.